-In October 2015, AlphaGo, an AI-powered system, beat (5-0 win) Mr. Fan Hui, the reigning 3-times European Champion.
-It was the first time an AI conquered a human in a game so sophisticated as the game of Go.
+In October 2015, AlphaGo, an AI-powered system, beat Mr. Fan Hui, the reigning 3-times European Champion of the complex boardgame "Go",by 5 points to 0.
+It was the first time an AI conquered a human in such a sophisticated game.

 The game of Go